nginx-openid-connect/nginx-oidc-amazon-cognito/docs/03-Container-Test.md

-# How To Test Containerized NGINX Plus OIDC for Amazon Cognito Integration
+# How To Locally Test Containerized NGINX Plus OIDC for Amazon Cognito Integration

 Take the following steps to run NGINX Plus in a Docker container and test OIDC for Amazon Cognito integration.

+> Note: You could remotely test in your remote machine if you copy entire files there.

 ## 1. Prerequisites